WillyWonkaCocoa/Calculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+The main challenge was navigating around Xcode with all of its menus and windows.
+I was able to read and find references online through stackoverflow and Apple's own documentation.
+There were a few idiosyncrasies with Swift that I needed to debug.
+UserDefaults and deciding when labels changed or kept their values turned out to be more work than I originally estimated.

 ## License